vbertone/apfelxx/README.md

 http://apfel.hepforge.org and
 https://github.com/vbertone/apfel).
 APFEL++ is based on a completely new code design and guarantees a better performance along with a more optimal memory management.
-The new modular structure allows for a better maintainability and an easier extensibility.
+The new modular structure allows for better maintainability and easier extensibility.
 This makes APFEL++ suitable for a wide range of tasks: from the solution of the DGLAP evolution equations to the computation of deep-inelastic-scattering (DIS) and single-inclusive-annihilation cross sections.
-Also more complex computations, such as semi-inclusive DIS and Drell-Yan cross sections, are easily implementable in APFEL++.
+Also more complex computations, such as differential semi-inclusive DIS and Drell-Yan cross sections, are easily implementable in APFEL++.

 ## Homebrew (macOS)